MichaIng/DietPi-Docs/docs/software/vpn.md

 === "Unattended installation"

-    PiVPN offers the option of an non-interactive installation.
-For details read the [corresponding part of the PiVPN installation documentation](https://docs.pivpn.io/install/#non-interactive-installation).
+    For an unattended PiVPN installation during first boot of DietPi, place a configuration file named `unattended_pivpn.conf` into the boot partition/directory.
+For example configs, have a look at <https://github.com/pivpn/pivpn/tree/master/examples>.

-    This option can be achieved by placing a config file named `unattended_pivpn.conf` into the boot partition/directory.
-For example configs, have a look at https://github.com/pivpn/pivpn/tree/master/examples.
+    More details can be found in the [corresponding part of the PiVPN installation documentation](https://docs.pivpn.io/install/#non-interactive-installation).

 ***